Influential observation: Outliers, leverage and influence

-An outlier may be defined as a data point that differs significantly from other observations.
+An outlier may be defined as a data point that differs markedly from other observations.

 A high-leverage point are observations made at extreme values of independent variables.

 Both types of atypical observations will force the regression line to be close to the point.

 In Anscombe's quartet, the bottom right image has a point with high leverage and the bottom left image has an outlying point.